JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Adam_and_Eve.md

 ---
-title: Adam and Eve
+title: "Adam and Eve"
 description:
 published: true
 date: 2021-11-28T14:02:03.086Z
-tags: religion, The Urantia Book
+tags: religion, The Urantia Book, Innerface International, article
 editor: markdown
 dateCreated: 2021-11-28T14:02:03.086Z
 ---

-Author: **Ann Bendall**
+<p class="v-card v-sheet theme--light grey lighten-3 px-2">© 1994 Ann Bendall<br>© 1994 The Brotherhood of Man Library</p>

 Apart from God, the two most maligned personalities in the history of Urantia would have to be Adam and Eve.
 They were the couple whose “apple-eating” venture cost us humans the glory that once was ours.
 As a result of their mistake all humans are born inherently evil instead of good!
 The belief in the innate evil of mankind was embraced by the father of psychology, Freud, and I suspect his religious background would have coloured his theories—which have  subsequently been proved  wrong.